Stuðlagil or Studlagil basalt column canyon in Jökla river

-In 2016 when I discovered Stuðlagil and turned it into one of the most popular tourist attractions in Iceland with my writing and photography.
-Although Stuðlagil and its basalt columns have existed forever, much of this fascinating landscape was below the water level of Jökla until a few years ago.
-It is almost hard to believe when standing by the picturesque, relaxing river watching the birds swim in joy and harmony that this was a terrifying place under the pressure of a dominating and angry river.
+In 2016 when I discovered Stuðlagil or Studlagil (eng), gave the canyon its name, and turned it into one of the most popular tourist attractions in Iceland with my writing and photography, it was completely unknown to both Icelanders and tourists traveling in Iceland.
+This is according to a 100-page report conducted by the University of Iceland for the Icelandic Tourism Research Center published in 2019.
+In 2016 I also set up the point for Google Maps so people could easily find this beautiful place.
+Although Stuðlagil and its basalt columns have existed forever, much of this fascinating landscape was below the water level of the river Jökla until a few years ago.
+Possibly more than 4 meters or 17 feet.
+It is almost hard to believe when standing by the picturesque, relaxing river watching the birds swim in joy and harmony, that this was a terrifying place under the pressure of a dominating and angry river.
 It is, by any standard, one of the most striking places in Iceland where you can see and photograph exceptional basalt columns.

-The terrifying river that kept the gem hidden
+The terrifying river that kept Studlagil basalt column canyon hidden

 Although this part of the river Jökulsá á Brú (the glacier river by the bridge) is magnificent because of its rare basalt column formation, not many had visited this natural wonder before 2016.
-It was truly one of the most stunning undiscovered gems in Iceland until I discovered it on one of my travels in Iceland and turned it into one of the most popular tourist attractions in Iceland with my writing and photography.
-The Icelandic Tourism Research Center has confirmed this in a report in November 2019.
+It was truly one of the most stunning undiscovered gems in Iceland until I discovered Studlagil basalt column canyon on one of my travels in Iceland and turned it into one of the most popular tourist attractions in Iceland with my writing and photography, as was stated in the report by the Icelandic Tourism Research Center.
 However, there is a reason for the lack of visits before that time.
 For centuries, River Jökla, which is 150 kilometers long, was one of the largest and most powerful glacial rivers in Iceland until the Hálslón reservoir was built.
 It was so strong that it divided the valley Jökuldalur into two parts that didn't have much communication for centuries.
 It was a river that was both dangerous and difficult to cross.
 It was the only river in Iceland that became known by its local name (Jökla) rather than either of its real name.

 The reservoir that swallowed the glacial river

 When Icelanders built the hydroelectric plant Kárahnjúkavirkjun and created the vast Hálslón reservoir, in the highlands in Hafrahvammagljúfur canyon, the sources of River Jökla were affected.
 The water from the sources in the northeastern highlands was diverted into the Hálslón reservoir, which ultimately prevented Jökla from running as a glacial river through the valley of Jökuldalur.
 From the reservoir, the river flows with its former force through 60 kilometers of underground tunnels to drive the hydroelectric turbines of the power plant.
-So, most of the sources of River Jökulsá á Brú don't reach Jökuldalur anymore.
-They are now channeled to Fljótsdalur.
-This project by Icelanders to build a hydroelectric power plant to provide the aluminum plant in Reyðarfjörður with electricity was a grand-scale interference with nature.
+So, most of the sources of River Jökulsá á Brú don't reach Jökuldalur Valley anymore.
+They are now channeled to Fljótsdalur Valley.
+This project was executed by Icelanders to build a hydroelectric power plant to provide the aluminum plant in Reyðarfjörður electricity.
+It was a grand-scale interference with nature.
 No wonder the whole project led to a dispute.